martinber/noaa-apt/docs/guide.md

 This guide is meant for people that just heard about NOAA satellites, that just saw somewhere that you can receive images from satellites quite easily and cheap.
-Read this get started.
+Read this to get started.

 This is a guide about how to receive images, if you want information about how to use noaa-apt check the [Usage](./usage.html) page.